qasim9872/question-answering-system/README.md

 Update all submodule to match the latest remote commit
 git submodule update --remote --merge

-Initialise and updates the submodules recursively
+Initialize and updates the submodules recursively
 git submodule update --init --recursive

 ## Citations

-The following were used for generating the dataset including pairs of english sentences with the associated SPARQL query.
+The following were used for generating the dataset including pairs of English sentences with the associated SPARQL query.

 ```
 @inproceedings{soru-marx-2017,